singularityhub/singularity-python/examples/docker2singularity/README.md

 # docker2singularity

-You have several options for converting docker images to singularity.
+These are no longer the recommended way/standard to get a Docker image into Singularity, but are provided for reference if they might be useful to you.
+These methods rely upon having the Docker daemon installed, and the command line tool uses the native registry (meaning you don't need Docker).
+For the recommended way, see [http://singularity.lbl.gov/docs-docker](http://singularity.lbl.gov/docs-docker).

-## shub command line
+## docker2singularity.py
-This tool currently has command line and (functions) to convert a Docker image to Singularity.
-Currently, we don't add any sort of runscript from the CMD, as this needs to be better developed.
-To use on the command line:

-      shub --docker2singularity ubuntu:latest
+This python script has functions that could be used toward this goal.
+You could do:

+      cd examples/docker2singularity
+      from docker2singularity import *
+      docker_image = 'ubuntu:latest'
+      image = docker2singularity(docker_image,output_folder=None)

-will export the image `ubuntu:latest-2016-04-06.img` into your current working directory.
-If you want to export to a different folder:
+This example will export the image `ubuntu:latest-2016-04-06.img` into your current working directory.
+If you want to export to a different folder, set the output_folder to something else.

-      shub --docker2singularity ubuntu:latest --outfolder /home/vanessa/Desktop

 ## docker2singularity bash
 Using the script in this folder, you can run:

        docker2singularity.sh ubuntu:14.04

-## singularity bash
-You can also use the singularity (bash) command line tool, which requires you to specify the --file location of your Docker image.
-This method is not ideal because most people don't know where these images are on their computer!

-       sudo singularity create /tmp/fedora.img
-       sudo singularity import -t docker fedora /tmp/fedora.img

-## singularity-python
-You can finally use this command line tool to create an image in the same manner as the above script.

-      from singularity.cli import Singularity
-      S = Singularity()
-      docker_image = S.docker2singularity("ubuntu:latest")